angelhenriquez1/stock_screener/README.md

 For a faster overview, apply the stock symbol to the analyst_rec() function and you will be provided a quick overview of the analyst recommendations from several of the aforementioned websites.

-This code is not to be sold and if replicated, changed, and/or used by you or someone you know, please reference me by name and github account, Angel Henriquez and @angelhenriquez1, respectively.
+This code is not to be sold and if replicated, changed, and/or used, please reference me by name and github account, Angel Henriquez and @angelhenriquez1, respectively.

 If you have any recommendations on how to make my code more efficient or grow this idea, feel free to contact me on LinkedIn (https://www.linkedin.com/in/angelhenriquez1/).